boay00/group-project-ev/README.md

 ### Problem Statement

-In a bid to improve air quality, vehicle manufacturers and policy makers are working to reduce carbon emissions from road vehicles by increasing availability of electric vehicles (EVs) and EV charing stations.
+In a bid to improve air quality, vehicle manufacturers and policy makers are working to reduce carbon emissions from road vehicles by increasing availability of electric vehicles (EVs) and EV charging stations.
 Policy makers are aiming to meet net zero emission targets, and have requested analysis into the progress and effectiveness of building out EV infrastructure and increasing EV registration on air pollution levels.
 As part of progressing towards net zero emissions, policy makers are seeking to determine how many EV registrations and charging stations will yield a 10% improvement to the air quality index.
 This project analyzes EV trends and data collected on air quality, and uses a time-series model to predict air quality based on EV registration and charging station quantities.

 ---